otrack/cloud-computing-infrastructures/scaling/README.md

 ## 3 Using a container registry [20']

 A container registry is a very large database of container images.
-The registry can be private or held by some cloud provider.
+The registry can be private or run by some cloud provider.
 Kubernetes does not enforce the use of a particular registry.
 In what follows, we use [Docker Hub](https://hub.docker.com) as this registry is free for small-scale projects.
 If you already have some preferences for another registry, feel free to use it.